jeromerg/NCase/README.md

 Example 2: Generating all combinations (cartesian product)
 --------------------------------------

-If you want to get all combinations between different parameters, then you need `IProd`. `IProd` performs the cartesian product of all dimensions it finds in its definition.
+If you want to get all combinations between different parameters, then you need the `IProd` set. `IProd` performs the cartesian product of all dimensions it finds in its definition.

 For the purpose of this test, we add two properties to `ITransfer` as following:
 ```C#